 - VII.
 Drawing Tablet Reviews – Quick Comparisons

 - VIII.
-The Best Drawing Tablet Reviews 2021 in Full
+The Best Drawing Tablet Reviews in Full

 I. What to Consider When Looking for the Best Drawing Tablets for Photoshop

-Pressure Sensitivity.
-This refers to how closely the drawing tablet can capture how hard you are pressing the pen.
+- Pressure Sensitivity.
+This refers to how closely the Photoshop pad and pen can capture how hard you are pressing the pen.
 This is not a deal-breaker when using the drawing tablet for photo editing in Photoshop, Lightroom or After Effects, but for more subtle masking, Photoshop can interpret the pressure you exert on your graphics tablet to dynamically increase or decrease the size of your on-screen brush.
 Bear in mind that manufacturers use this number as a selling point, but from a real-world perspective this doesn’t matter much once it gets above a few thousand.
 Nonetheless, it’s useful as a general gauge of build quality.
 As an example, the best drawing pads for Photoshop tend to have pressure sensitivity measured at around 8000 levels.

-Size.
-Many graphics tablets are actually much bigger than you would expect, but only have a relatively small area that is active.
+- Size.
+Many Photoshop pads are actually much bigger than you would expect, but only have a relatively small area that is active.
 You can look at manufacturer’s specifications to check this.
 This matters less if you intend to use the pen tablet at home on a large desk, but becomes crucial when you have to carry it around with a laptop.
 My recommendation for the best tablet for drawing and photo editing, the Wacom Intuos Pro S has a small active area when compared to size, but I see this as an advantage, as it means you can move the cursor with smaller strokes of the pen.
 You can always zoom into a photo for higher drawing accuracy.

-Screen.
+- Screen.
 When looking for the best pen pad for Photoshop, you need to make a personal decision on whether you want a drawing tablet with a screen or not.
 You definitely don’t need a graphics tablet with a screen, but they can improve the accuracy of your Photoshop work, depending on your technique.
 If you do want one, you will be looking at a significantly increased cost, although it is possible to get a relatively cheap drawing tablet with screen, such as the Huion Kamvas Pro 12, if you are more budget limited.

-If you’re not sure whether a drawing tablet makes sense for you, then I recommend taking a look at this video, which gives a good rundown of the extra photo editing abilities that using a pen tablet gives you.
+If you’re not sure whether a drawing tablet makes sense for you, then I recommend taking a look at this video, which gives a good rundown of the extra photo editing abilities that using a Photoshop pen tablet gives you.

 II.
-The Best Drawing Tablet for Photoshop 2021
+The Best Drawing Tablet for Photoshop

 - The Best Drawing Accuracy of any tablet